 Ancient horse set to be cloned

-In April this year, scientists announced their intention to try and clone an ancient horse discovered, intact, in the Batagaika Crater in eastern Siberia.
+The implications of these discoveries go beyond just studying the creatures' remains.
+In April 2019, scientists announced their intention to try and clone an ancient horse discovered, intact, in the Batagaika Crater in eastern Siberia.

 The 42,000-year-old horse was found in a very well-preserved condition to the point where liquid blood was extracted from the horse's heart.
 Usually, blood coagulates or turns to powder as the liquids inside it ages.